Moyka (singer)

-Monika Engeseth, also known as Moyka, is a Norwegian singer and songwriter from Hallingdal, Norway.
+Monika Engeseth (born 16 May 1997), also known as Moyka, is a Norwegian singer and songwriter from Hallingdal, Norway.

 She has called herself a "Norwegian Pop Witch".
 Her pop music has its own style but is influenced by other Norwegian singers such as Aurora or Sigrid, or bands like Highasakite or Röyksopp.
 She declares that developing her own "mystic universe", as do other artists like Lorde or Lykke Li according to her words, is something she always focuses on.

 She started releasing songs under the European record label Made Records in 2019.
 In 2021, she signed with the Stockholm and Los Angeles based record label SNAFU Records.

 Early life

 Engeseth grew up in a city located in Hallingdal Valley (eastern Norway) and always wanted to create music since a very young age.

 After starting to create music, she released her first songs through an EP named "Circles" after some months of work in 2019.